-Kaspersky Embedded Systems Security immediately applies the new settings to the running task.
+Kaspersky Security for Windows Server immediately applies the new settings to the running task.
 Information about the date and time when the settings were modified, and the values of task settings before and after modification.

 Restricting the task usage scope